 1 January - 31 March

-Child can attend full or part-time from September 2018 or defer admission until the beginning of January 2019 or until after Easter 2019.
+Child can attend full or part-time from September or defer admission until the beginning of January or until after Easter.

 1 April - 31 August

-There are some circumstances which mean that parents might feel that their child should start school a full academic year earlier, an accelerated admission into school, or that their child is not ready to start school and wish to delay the admission of their child by a full academic year, a delayed admission to school.
+There are some circumstances which mean that parents might feel their child should start school a full academic year earlier, an accelerated admission into school.

-In general the policy of Peterborough City Council is not to accelerate or delay the admission of pupils into Reception.
+The policy of the council is not to accelerate the admission of pupils into Reception.
 However, in accordance with the Schools Admissions Code all requests will be considered on the basis of the circumstances of each case and in the best interests of the child taking account of the child’s educational and social development.

 Children born between 1 April and 31 August are regarded as Summer born children.